kevinslin/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.query-function.md

 =QUERY(data!A1:G100, "SELECT * WHERE LOWER(B) = '"&LOWER(B1)&"'", 1)
 ```

-An insteresting fact, in the query above,
+An interesting fact, in the query above,
 - the 1st `LOWER(B)` is a clause from `SELECT` statement of the query languange
 - the 2nd `LOWER(B1)` is a function of Google Sheets